e1miran/Now-Playing-Serato/README.md

 url = "https://serato.com/playlists/<<USERNAME>>/live"

 # Path to the file where current track info is written (use quotes)
-file = "/Users/MacBook/Music/NowPlaying.txt"
+file = "C:\<<PATH>>\NowPlaying.txt"

-# Time (seconds) that needs to elapse before rechecking for new song (default is 10)
+# Time (seconds) that needs to elapse before polling for a new song
 time = 7.5

-# Multiple Line flag - 0 = all data written on one line, 1 = artist on first line and song on second line
+# Multiple Line flag:  0 = all data written on one line, 1 = artist on first line and song on second line
 multi = 1

-# Quotes around song name - 0 = no quotes, 1 = quotes
+# Quotes Around Song Name flag:  0 = no quotes, 1 = quotes
 quote = 1

-# Prefix - characters to be written before data (use quotes)
+# Prefix:  characters to be written before data (use quotes). i.e.: "Now Playing: "
-pref = "Now Playing "
+pref = ""

-# Suffix - characters to be written after data (use quotes)
+# Suffix:  characters to be written after data (use quotes).
+Can be used for blank space at the end of scrolling text. i.e.: "                       "
 suff = ""
 ```